alvarogarcia7/blog_source/source/_posts/draft_massive-changing-but-revert-on-failure.md

   - regex
 ---

 I was changing a massive amount of files (>1000) for a repeated code.
 The search and replace query was not too exact and it broke many tests in the system.
-For that, I reverted all test-breaking changes in the system.
+For that, I preferred reverting those tests.

+Here's how to do it automatically:

 Copy all the failing tests to a text editor: